ymolists/website/src/routes/blog/vscode-extension-in-online-ide.md

 > Traditionally you would maintain one bloated editor for all your projects or alternatively maintain multiple per project.

-Gitpod solves this problem for you by providing a small configuration that is part of your git history.
+Gitpod solves this problem for you by providing a small configuration that is part of your Git history.
 This includes information about dependencies, start up tasks and now also lists the extensions needed for the project at that point in time (version).

 Here is how it works: